jmasha20/-PyBer_Analysis/README.md

 # PyBer Analysis

-## Overview of Pyber Analysis
+## Overview of PyBer Analysis
-An exploratory analysis on Pyber, a python-based ridesharing app company.
-This new analysis summarizes Pyber's ridsharing data to show how the data differs by city type and how those differences can be used by decision-makers at PyBer to improve access to Pyber's ridesharing services and determine affordability for underserved neighborhoods.
+An exploratory analysis on PyBer, a python-based ridesharing app company.
+This new analysis summarizes PyBer's ridsharing data to show how the data differs by city type and how those differences can be used by decision-makers at PyBer to improve access to Pyber's ridesharing services and determine affordability for underserved neighborhoods.

 ## Resources
 -Data Source: